liuhuigmail/GrowingBugRepository/README.md

 # A bug repository that keeps growing, called ***growingBugs***

+Notably, each bug is composed of a buggy version, a fixed version, a concise patch (bug-fixing changes only), and one or more triggering test cases.

 ## Contents of growingBugs
-growingBugs contains 982 bugs from the following open-source projects:
+To date, growingBugs contains 982 bugs from open-source Java projects.

 | Identifier      | Project name               | Number of bugs | Active bug ids      | Deprecated bug ids (\*) |
 |-----------------|----------------------------|---------------:|---------------------|-------------------------|